 Volunteers 16 years of age and older are welcome.
 No prior bird knowledge necessary.
 School-age children (6 – 15 years of age) may volunteer with the accompaniment of an adult volunteer.

-For more information on the training session or for directions, please email the Audubon Alliance for Coastal Waterbirds at email@example.com.
-Reservations are not required, but an email letting us know you will be attending is appreciated.
+For more information on the training sessions or for directions, please email the Audubon Alliance for Coastal Waterbirds at email@example.com.
+Reservations are not required, but an e-mail letting us know you will be attending is appreciated.